int-brain-lab/iblrig-core/README.md

 This Python package implements all file transfer and system logic for the various rig configurations.

-Supporting version 3.7 + for iblrig behavior PC compatibility
+Requires version 3.7+ for iblrig behavior PC compatibility

-Tests and flake 8 run on push or PR to develop
+Tests and flake 8 run on push or PR to develop.
 Automatic PyPI release on push of tag with a "v*" prefix

+Development requirements:

+- flake8
+- black
+- pytest